vprusso/vprusso.github.io/content/about/index.md

 When I'm not programming or doing research, I like to [play guitar](https://www.youtube.com/watch?v=DpjVJ76pLMY), [teach](http://bit.ly/lucidcode), [read](https://www.goodreads.com/captainhampton), [write](/posts), and [play Jurassic Park II on SNES really quickly](http://speeddemosarchive.com/JurassicPark2SNES.html).

+If you’d like to reach out to me, I can be contacted via vincentrusso1(at)gmail.com.